Transgender people in sports: History of transgender people in sports

+Notable figures

 Renée Richards

-One of the earliest high-profile transgender athlete was tennis player Renée Richards.
-Already a promising tennis player in the men's circuit, Richards underwent gender reassignment therapy in 1975 and started playing in women's tournaments a year later.
-Her discovery and the resulting media frenzy sparked protests.
+One of the earliest high-profile transgender athletes was tennis player Renée Richards.
+Richards was a promising tennis player in the men's circuit who then underwent gender reassignment therapy in 1975 and started playing in women's tournaments a year later.
+Her discovery resulted in a media frenzy which sparked protests.
 After she accepted an invitation to a warm-up tournament for the US Open, the Women's Tennis Association (WTA) and the United States Tennis Association (USTA) withdrew their support and 25 of the 32 women pulled out of the tournament.

-As a result the USTA and WTA introduced the Barr body test, which identifies a person's sex chromosomes.
-Richards refused to take the test and was banned from the US Open.
-She filed a lawsuit in 1977 claiming that her civil rights were violated and that the policy was unfair.
+As a result, the United States Tennis Association and Women's Tennis Association introduced the Barr body test, which identifies a person's sex chromosomes.
+Richards refused to take the test and was banned from the U.S. Open.

+She filed a lawsuit in 1977, claiming that her civil rights were violated and that the policy was unfair.
 The New York Supreme Court ruled in her favor, saying that the Barr body test as the sole determinant of sex was "grossly unfair" and ruled Richards legally female.

-She then competed in the 1977 US Open at the age of 43, reaching the doubles final; she retired four years later.
-At the time, the ruling in Richards's case did not lead to major changes outside of tennis.
+She competed in the 1977 US Open at the age of 43.
+She reached the doubles final and subsequently retired four years later.
+At the time, the ruling in Richards's case did not lead to major changes for transgender athletes outside of tennis.

-Olympics

-In 2003, a committee convened by the International Olympic Committee (IOC) Medical Commission drew up new guidelines for participation of athletes who had undergone gender reassignment.
-The report listed three conditions for participation.
-First, athletes must have undergone sex reassignment surgery, including changes in the external genitalia and gonadectomy.
-Second, athletes must show legal recognition of their gender.
-Third, athletes must have undergone hormone therapy for an appropriate time before participation, with two years being the suggested time.

-It was not until 2004 that the IOC allowed transgender athletes to participate in the Olympic Games.

-In 2015, the IOC modified these guidelines in recognition that legal recognition of gender could be difficult in countries where gender transition is not legal, and that requiring surgery in otherwise healthy individuals "may be inconsistent with developing legislation and notions of human rights".
-The new guidelines require only that trans woman athletes declare their gender and not change that assertion for four years, as well as demonstrate a testosterone level of less than 10 nanomoles per liter for at least one year prior to competition and throughout the period of eligibility.
-Athletes who transitioned from female to male were allowed to compete without restriction.
-These guidelines were in effect for the 2016 Rio Olympics, although no openly transgender athletes competed.